slouloudis/about-me/README.md

 # about-me

 This is a new branch with some changes ahead of main!
+I'm using this branch to refactor some things (҂◡_◡) ᕤ
 ---

 let correctAnswers = 0